MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 ## Scenario overview

 In this scenario, which is represented in Figure 1.1, a company leverages multiple tenants through different organizations and business units, all within the same company.
-One specific tenant (Tenant ABC) has experts that will provide support to one (or many) company employees that sit in a different company tenants (i.e., Tenant Contoso1, Tenant Contoso2).
-Each user in Tenant Contoso1 and Tenant Contoso2 already has a Remote Assist license (which comes with a Teams license).
-Each expert in Tenant ABC already has a Teams license.
-Experts do not need a Remote Assist license.
-Experts in Tenant ABC want to collaborate with technicians in Tenant Contoso1.
-Experts in Tenant ABC also want to collabroate with technicians in Tenant Contoso2.
-Technicians in Tenant Contoso1 do not want to search or collaborate with technicians in Tenant Contoso2.
+One specific tenant (Tenant ABC) has experts who will use Teams to provide support to one (or many) company employees that sit in a different company tenant (i.e., Tenant Contoso1, Tenant Contoso2).

+Additional details:
+* Each technician in Tenant Contoso1 and Tenant Contoso2 already has a Remote Assist license and Teams license.
+* Each expert in Tenant ABC already has a Teams license.
+Experts who use Teams do not need a Remote Assist license.
+* Experts in Tenant ABC want to collaborate with technicians in Tenant Contoso1.
+* Experts in Tenant ABC also want to collabroate with technicians in Tenant Contoso2.
+* Technicians in Tenant Contoso1 do not want to search or collaborate with technicians in Tenant Contoso2.

 >[!Note] This scenario only applies if all the tenants belong to the same company and the various tenants that need to use Remote Assist already have Remote Assist licenses.